 Growing weakness, numbness, or tingling

-A sore back can happen after exercise or a long day on your feet.
+Soreness after exercise or a long day is common.
 Nerve symptoms are different.
-If your arm feels weak, your hand keeps dropping things, or your leg starts feeling numb, do not write it off.
+If your arm feels weak, your hand keeps dropping things, or your leg starts going numb, that is not something to write off.

-Symptoms that keep building can point to pressure on the nerve.
-Fast care is the safer choice when strength or feeling starts to change.
+Symptoms that keep building can point to pressure on a nerve or spinal cord.
+When strength or feeling starts to change, fast care is the right move.

 Loss of bladder or bowel control

-This is one of the clearest signs that you should not wait.
-Sudden trouble controlling your bladder or bowels, especially with back pain or numbness in the groin area, needs emergency evaluation right away.
+This is one of the clearest emergency signals.
+Sudden trouble controlling your bladder or bowels, especially with back pain or numbness in the groin area, needs same-day emergency evaluation.
+According to the American Association of Neurological Surgeons, these symptoms can indicate cauda equina syndrome, a condition where spinal nerve roots at the base of the spine are compressed.
+It requires immediate treatment to prevent permanent damage.

 Pain after a crash, fall, or sports injury